Internationalization

 │ └── pages.json

-Here is a promt you can use to create translation from a single input:
+Here is a prompt you can use to create translations from a single input:

-For the attached english files, can you add translations for german, spanish, and french.
-Please provide a subfke zip file each languages file in its own directory like (de, es, fr)
+For the attached English files, can you add translations for German, Spanish, and French?
+Please provide a single zip file with each language's files in its own directory (de, es, fr).You can unzip the file and extract the new translations to apps/frontend/public/locales.

 Usage in Components